the-code-genin/ges-cli/README.md

 To compile via `make`, you will require a recent version of the `make` utility installed.
 Then follow the steps below:

-- Run `make all` to trigger an automated build of the project
+- Run `make build` to trigger an automated build of the project
 - Run `cd build/bin`to change your terminal path to the build directory
 - Run `./ges` to get started

 ## Usage

 Before you can get started with encryption or decryption you need to generate an cipher key.
-Cipher keys for the `GES` algorithm need to be 64 bits large.
+Cipher keys for the `GES` algorithm need to be 128-bits large.
 An utiliy is provided for this in the `ges` binary called `keygen`.
-To generate a cipher key, simply run `ges keygen --output.file <file>` with `<file>` being the path of the output file for the key relative to the terminal path.

-Next, we can try a simple encryption process by following this step:

-- Run `./ges encrypt --key.file <key_file> --output.file <output_file> <plaintext_file>` with `plaintext_file` referring to the plain text file you wish to encrypt, `<key_file>` being your cipher key, and `<output_file>` being your cipher text output file. *Note:* The software works the files contents, it does not utilize the file name.

-Decryption is similar with the following process:

-- Run `./ges decrypt --key.file <key_file> --output.file <output_file> <ciphertext_file>` with `ciphertext_file` referring to the cipher text file you wish to decrypt, `<key_file>` being your cipher key, and `<output_file>` being your plain text output file. *Note:* The software works the files contents, it does not utilize the file name.
+To encrypt data, an `encrypt` utility is provided in the `ges` binary which can either encrypt a provided input file or encrypt data directly from the standard input.

+Decryption is similar with with the `decrypt` utility in the `ges` binary which can also decrypt a provided input file or decrypt directly from the standard input.

 ***Special Notes:***